|Telephone||01344 827 287|

 Prior to becoming freelance, I always ended up being the local word doctor wherever I worked in central government and the private sector.
-I checked, wrote and fixed everything from letters full of arithmetic answering complaints, to technical manuals, to information leaflets for the public, to contracts.
+I checked, wrote and fixed everything from letters full of arithmetic answering payroll complaints, to technical manuals for the staff, to information leaflets for the public, to contracts.
 In the end I made the decision to copy-edit full-time, without the distractions of managing staff and the day job.
 That depth of experience in making the complex simple is of huge benefit.
 (And I learned how essential it is to meet deadlines.)

 On-screen editing, copy-editing, editing non-native English, anglicizing, copy-editing in US English.

 Editing with Word (SfEP, 2017), References (SfEP, 2016), Advanced copy-editing (Publishing Training Centre, 2014), Editing digital products (Publishing Training Centre, 2013), Professional copy-editing (SfEP, 2013), Indexing for editors and proofreaders (Society of Indexers, 2012), Efficient copy-editing (SfEP, 2012), Introduction to web editorial skills (SfEP, 2012), On-screen editing I & II (SfEP, 2012).